khiemtrung/iostaskmanagement/README.md

 - Swift
 - SwiftUI
-- Core Data for persistent storage
+- ReamlSwift for persistent storage
 - UserNotifications for managing reminders
 - CalendarKit for custom calendar views
+- SwiftIUChart for Dashboard chart

 ## Installation